Spaying and Neutering

 - Spayed females have a lower chance of developing mammary tumors, and the possibility of uterine infections also called Pyometria or ovarian cancer as they age.
 See: Things Of Interest and Uterine Infections, Tumors & Cancer

-- Females will no longer go into heat, eliminating the probability of getting blood stains on the floor, bed, sofa, etc. when your female has her heat cycle.
+- Females will no longer go into heat, eliminating the loss of learned potty habits when your female has her heat cycle.

-- Neutered males have a lower chance of developing prostate infections.
+- Nuetered males have a lower chance of developing prostate infections.
 They won't develop testicular cancers.
 They will no longer have that musk smell.

 - Neutered males tend to become less aggressive and experience a decrease in the incidence of fighting.